joelvaneenwyk/huginn-wiki/Concurrent-Jobs---Workers---Agents.md

     twitter: bundle exec rails runner bin/twitter_stream.rb
     #dj: bundle exec script/delayed_job run

-Note that I've commented out the threaded jobs process and enabled the "old version", with only web, schedule, and twitter (if you want it).
+Note that this has commented out the threaded jobs process and enabled the "old version", with only web, schedule, and twitter enabled.
+(You can disable twitter too if you don't want to use any TwitterStreamAgents.)

 Run